VoicesCount/Language-Mn-S2/README.md

 As part of our initiative to understand language development and bridge gaps among lesser-spoken languages, we are conducting a focused survey in the state of Manipur, India.

-Manipur is home to a diverse range of ethnic tribes and communities, including the Meitei, Naga, Kuki-Zo groups, and smaller tribes such as the Tarao—totaling around 33 distinct ethnic tribes and communities.
-Across these groups, approximately 29 different tribal languages and dialects are spoken, reflecting the region’s rich linguistic heritage.
+Manipur is home to a diverse range of ethnic tribes and communities totaling around 33 distinct ethnic tribes and communities.
+Across these groups, approximately 29 different languages and dialects are spoken, reflecting the region’s rich linguistic heritage.

 Among these, the [Tarao tribe](https://www.youtube.com/watch?v=7yfHHhoyaEo) stands out due to its critically endangered language and culture.
 This highlights the urgent need to document and support such vulnerable languages.